How to Meal Plan on a Budget

 My process begins every Monday when I set aside time for meal planning.
 I use this day to review our budget, pay bills, and think about meals for the coming week.
 I like to call it my “admin day!”
 It’s a bit of an odd start to the week (starting one week while thinking about the next week), but it helps me stay organized.
 I take stock of what’s left in the fridge, freezer, and pantry.
 From there, I make a rough plan for meals, and over the next few days, I tweak it as necessary based on leftovers or new ideas.

 I prioritize dinners first, then fill in breakfasts and lunches once those are sorted.
-Dinners are key because we use leftovers for the next day’s breakfast or lunch, which helps stretch the ingredients.
+Dinners are key because we use leftovers for the next day’s breakfast or lunch, which helps stretch the ingredients (like this gluten-free and protein-rich chickpea pasta, canned chicken, and spices).
 I like to incorporate a good mix of easy meals and comfort food.

 Our Weekly Meal Plan (Sample Week from early April 2025)